docStonehenge/StoneHengeBank/README.md

     # You can use abbreviated flags for this command.
 Check via:
     $ stonehenge_bank help regular_parcel

+Net present value:

+    $ stonehenge_bank net_present_value --init_cost=30000 --returns 20000 45000 30000 --rate '1.25% annually' --periodicity=month
+    # This command calculates net present value for an investment with initial cost of 30000, returns of 20000, 45000 and 30000 monthly, rating 1.25% annually.
+    # You can use abbreviated flags for this command.
+Check via:
+    $ stonehenge_bank help net_present_value

 ### Domain-Specific Language inside applications:

 StoneHengeBank provides an easy and clarified DSL to be used on applications that depend upon it.